Online Resources

 Resources

-Financial aid awards for postbaccalaureate and graduate students indicate the maximum loan amounts available to those students.
+Financial aid awards for graduate students indicate the maximum loan amounts available to those students.
 Students who wish to borrow less than the offered amount(s) should reduce the offered loan amount on their online aid award and indicate the amount of loan they wish to borrow.

 Students receiving funds such as employer-tuition benefits or outside scholarships are required to notify the Financial Aid Office of those resources.
 Outside resources may alter a student’s eligibility for loan funds.